bangle-io/bangle-editor/react-menu/api.md

 1. `floatingMenu` Regular tooltip showing the basic formatting options.

-2. `floatingLinkMenu` The link menu tooltip which allows editing and visiting of the link.
+2. `linkSubMenu` The link menu tooltip which allows editing and visiting of the link.

 3. `null` No menu tooltip shown.